 - Understand better what happens to patients after they leave hospital following surgery, and whether the surgery has had a beneficial effect on their longer-term health and wellbeing.

-After a consultation period with BAOMS surgeons and with inputs from patient representatives, it was decided QOMS would be a bespoke collection of clinical audits/service evaluations and disease- or procedure-specific registries run as a series of clinical registries.
+After consultation with BAOMS surgeons and with inputs from patient representatives, it was decided QOMS would be a bespoke collection of clinical audits and service evaluations.
+Both use clinical registries to gather the information they need to fulfil their aims.
 A clinical registry is a database to collect patient data.

 Clinical audit is a way of appraising medical care by evaluating how well the care you receive matches the standards of care set down for a particular condition.
 It helps doctors to check whether the care they provide to patients meets those standards and helps to identify any shortcomings.
 It gives real opportunities to make improvements.
 When there are no standards of care available, the process is not called audit but service evaluation.